 Republicans and anti-science ignorance: Nature editorial

-Nature, the science magazine, wrote a scathing editorial, called Into Ignorance.
+Nature, the science magazine, wrote a scathing editorial in 2011, called Into Ignorance.
 It describes the increasingly anti-science Republican attitude exhibited in pushing their bill to prevent the Environmental Protection Agency from regulating greenhouse-gas emissions, which the agency declared on the basis of reliable scientific evidence to be a threat to public welfare in 2009.

 The Science editorial says: "...Republicans on the House of Representatives' energy and commerce committee have made clear their disdain for climate science.
 At a subcommittee hearing on 14 March, anger and distrust were directed at scientists and respected scientific societies.
 Misinformation was presented as fact, truth was twisted and nobody showed any inclination to listen to scientists, let alone learn from them."